camunda-community-hub/camunda-platform-7-keycloak/README.md

 #### Feature Roadmap

-Version 1.1.0 will add the following features:
+Version `1.1.0` will add the following features:

-* Ability to read group hierarchies
+* Ability to read group hierarchies.
 * New option `useGroupPathAsCamundaGroupId` for readable group IDs.
 Helps when configuring authorizations.

+Version `1.2.0` will add the following features:

+* Optional group import filter in order to not import the whole security realm but just the relevant groups and their users.

 ## Prerequisites in your Keycloak realm